rohitkparida/pushup/README.md

 #F.A.Q-
 1. How to does it count Push ups?
-- Simply place your smartphone in front of your face, facing upwards while being in a Push up stance then with each Push up tap on screen with your nose tip.
+- Push ups are recorded by the number of times your nose (or chin) touches the screen.

 ========